CurryEshay/nexa/GUIDE.md

 p;Education/CS/Assignment;3

 ## Advanced Features

+### Default time
+After v1.0.6 you may change the default time on commands, i.e. instead of by default being due at 11:59PM you can add a custom time for the default.
+The syntax is as follows.

+`dt;{default time as string}'

 ### Ranking
 After v1.0.3, Nexa now allows you to change the weights in the ranking.
 For beginners THIS IS NOT RECOMMENDED, for power users, here is a guide on how to tune your Nexa ranking.